SebastienDeriaz/Syndesi/README.md

 ### Example of Python code

-Each "module" would be referenced through either it's IP address (if it has a static one) or a unique code A broadcast packet would be used to discover modules and ask "can i get module with code AABBCCDD ?"
+Each "module" would be referenced through either its IP address (if it has a static one) or a unique code A broadcast packet would be used to discover modules and ask "can i get module with code AABBCCDD ?"

 ```python